 The term hydroponic gardening sounds familiar, but most people misunderstood it as growing plants on water.
-While that's not wrong, it's not the complete picture.
-In reality, this gardening technique simply means you don't grow plants with soil.
+While that’s not wrong, it’s not the complete picture.
+In reality, this gardening technique simply means growing plants with other mediums than soil.

 If you’re interested in learning more about this compact gardening technique, read on because today we’ll be explaining each aspect of hydroponic gardening.

-Hydroponic gardening is a technique that was birthed in the seventh century B.C.
+Hydroponic gardening is a technique that was birthed in the 7th century B.C.

 It’s a method where you can grow plants without soil.
 Instead of soil, the plant’s roots grow in a nutrient-rich solution, giving the plants desired nutrients and oxygen.

 Depending on the system, the roots can either grow directly in the system, or the plants can be misted with the solution.

 Hydroponic gardening does still require sunlight which can be provided through artificial light or natural light.

 This method is a great way to grow a more considerable amount of food in smaller locations, with fewer requirements to care for the plants produced.